automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nanyangosaurus.md

 # Nanyangosaurus
-## Description: An iguanodontid ornithopod of middle Cretaceous Asia.
+## An iguanodontid ornithopod of middle Cretaceous Asia.